Hodge numbers of Landau-Ginzburg models: KKP Hodge numbers of proper LG models

 The upper horizontal map is an isomorphism by excision.
 Therefore restricting to the fiber over $\infty$, we have another commutative diagram

 where the upper arrow is surjective and the diagram commutes.
-The image of the vertical right arrow is the kernel of lower right horizontal arrow.
-Using commutativity of the square, along with the fact that the upper horizontal arrow is surjective, it is not difficult to see that the image of $H^i(Z,\mathbb{C})\rightarrow H^i(X,\mathbb{C})$ contains the image of $H^i(X,X^\times;\mathbb{C}) \rightarrow H^i(X,\mathbb{C})$. \end{proof}
+The image of the vertical right arrow is the kernel of lower right horizontal arrow by Theorem \ref{thm:csex}.
+The upper horizontal arrow is surjective and the image of the vertical right arrow is the kernel of $H^i(Y_\infty;\mathbb{Q}) \rightarrow H^i(V;\mathbb{Q})$.
+By commutativity of the square, this means that the image of